defold/doc/docs/en/manuals/ios.md

    ![](images/ios/app_contents.png)

-10. Copy the file "embedded.mobileprovision" to some place on your drive where you will find it.
+10. Copy the file `embedded.mobileprovision` to some place on your drive where you will find it.

    ![](images/ios/free_provisioning.png)